 Refresh: Click to Refresh the page.

-Clear: Clears all of the log contents.
+Clear: Clears all of the contents of the Log Files.

-Email Now: This option will send copy of the router log to your email address configured in the Tools > Email Settings page.
+Link to Email Click this link to send copy of the router log to your e-mail Log Settings: address configured in the Tools > Email Settings page.